hi-imcodeman/flipkart-scraper/README.md

 # Flipkart Scraper

-This package will help us to scrape all Flipkart products through Flipkart Affiliate API
+This package will help us to scrape all Flipkart products through Flipkart affiliate API